BarbyKelly/Project-1/README.md

 #### Features Left to Implement

-- As deadline is tomorrow, and the site is still not ok on mobile view, there is a lot still to do.
-Media settings, to adjust image on Benefits page, Title box size on signup page
+- As project's due date is today, 22.12.2023, and the site is still not completely ok on mobile view, there is still a lot to do.
+Media settings, to adjust Image label on Benefits page, tidy up table on the landing page.
+Due to unforseen circumstances I was not able to work on the project for some of the days.
+I understand that I'll have an opportunity in 2024 to adjust this project, once Code Institute says it's ok to edit again.

 ## Testing